 1. Be engaged.
 This heads the list.
 I can’t tell you how many times I’ve talked to sales managers and their sales leaders and learned they haven’t even spoken to their people in days or weeks.
 They say things like “I manage them through email.”
 Or: “I manage them through CRM.”
 Or: “I manage them through a spreadsheet.”
 Or: “They know I am available if they need me.”
 That’s not leadership!
 You’ve got to be engaged on a personal level.
 When you’re engaged, you talk voice-to-voice with your people on a regular basis.
 You know exactly what’s going on in the pipeline.
 You know where people are likely to be having problems.
 You can see the trends occurring before they begin to have a major impact on someone’s performance.
 You know what to do, and you know how to coach the person, because you can see it all happening.
 You’re in it.
 You hear it.
 As a result, you’re seen as a personal resource, as someone who offers value to the individual salesperson on a personal basis.

-I’ve reported to different types of sales leaders in my career.
+I’ve reported to different types of sales leaders and sales advisors in my career.
 The ones who just wanted to make sure I was in compliance, just wanted to make sure I had my reports done – I would give those people a D for leadership.
 Then there were the ones who were really engaged with me on a personal level, the ones who helped me strategize calls and went on calls with me and knew the pulse of what was going on in my book of business, all of which increased my confidence.
 Those were the people I had the utmost respect for and worked that much harder for.
 I wanted to make sure that I met the expectations of those people.
 They get an A.

 In today’s situation, I get that it’s sometimes going to be difficult to earn an A for engagement.
 Everybody is remote.
 We’re all zoomed out.
 I understand that.
 But the fact remains: This is a core skill for leaders.
 We must be engaged in the business, and we must be engaged on a personal level with what’s happening in each salesperson’s world.